The disparity between what Christ and Paul did in evangelism and what we do, at least in the West, is dramatic.

 5. Paul and Jesus never used entertainment to attract people.
 This is true despite the fact that there was plenty of it around.
 There were balladeers, circus clowns, sports heroes, chariot drivers, gladiators, poets, actors, musicians, and even stilt-walkers.
 But there is no record of the first evangelists ever attempting to attract people in this way.

 6. The first evangelists did not use the meetings of the local church as the primary place for evangelism.
 They did evangelize in synagogues among non-believing Jews and Gentile proselytes.
 This was a clearly identifiable aspect of their strategy.
 But in the meetings of Christians they did not primarily seek to evangelize.
-Of course, I’m speaking of Paul and the other apostles here; a New Testament church was not formed during Jesus’ time.
+I’m speaking of Paul and the other apostles here; a New Testament church was not formed during Jesus’ time.
 The church, in other words, was about believers.
-When they gathered they were to edify each other, receive edification, and worship.
-A non-believer might come in to their meeting who would feel convicted (1 Cor.
+When they gathered they were to edify each other and worship.
+A non-believer might come in to their meeting who would feel conviction (1 Cor.
 14:23-25), but evangelism was not the primary reason for the meeting.

 I’m not saying that the gospel was not preached in local church gatherings, or that people could not be converted in such a setting.
-Romans, Ephesians, Galatians, etc. are the gospel in comprehensive form, and such truths were expounded and discussed.
+The gospel was expounded with sanctifying and church improving ramifications in Romans, Ephesians, Galatians, and every other epistle.
 But there was nothing like the focus we find in many evangelical churches who believe that the Sunday gathering is principally about winning lost people and gaining new members.

 7. First century evangelists were not dependent upon or driven by money.
 It is true that a laborer is worthy of his hire, but Jesus did not mean by this that the laborer would always have enough money even to eat.
 Paul often went without food.
 Jesus did mean that it should be the responsibility of the believers to support such a work among them.
 However, the ministry of the laborer was not determined by this.
 Nothing apparently was guaranteed in advance for his support.
 In fact, the only thing that appears to be mentioned in the context of “hire” is that food and lodging be provided (see Matt.
 10:9-11)—far less than what we mean by that statement.
 In fact, in his sending out of the 70, Jesus forbade the collecting of funds in preparation for their ministry: